User Guide

 Configuration

-Use .eslintrc.* file to configure rules.
-See also: https://eslint.org/docs/user-guide/configuring.
+This package is ESM-only.
+Use eslint.config.js or eslint.config.mjs to configure rules.
+See also: https://eslint.org/docs/latest/use/configure/configuration-files.

 {